mdl29/donkeycarLPH/README.md

 **See [documentation](doc/button/shutdown-button.md)**

 ### Led indicator :
- > This led indcator allow us to know if the car is up or not.
+ > This led indicator allow us to know if the car is up or not.
 If the led is up, the car working.

 ### Infrared sensor
 > we using `KY-022` sensor for our cars, It allow us to count laps when a car pass front of the infrared emitting tower